Father: Heather Heyer was a champion for others

 - Her father says she held passionate beliefs, wanted to help people

-But he always admired that she she stood up for what she believed in.
+A 20-year-old man from Ohio, James Alex Fields Jr., is being held and could face a second-degree murder charge.

-"She died trying to bring about that purpose," he told CNN on Sunday, the day after he was told his 32-year-old daughter had been run down on a Charlottesville, Virginia, street.
+Heather's father Mark Heyer said his daughter had strong convictions and was passionate about helping people.

-Heather Heyer stood up for people who needed help, her dad said.
-She worked as a paralegal for a Charlottesville law firm, assisting clients through the bankruptcy filing process.
+"She died trying to bring about that purpose," he told CNN on Sunday.

 "She was always passionate about the beliefs she held, she had a bigger backbone than I did," he said.